-This interview is part of the Stop Orphanage Volunteering campaign organized by Better Volunteering, Better Care to discourage orphanage volunteering and promote responsible alternatives.
+This interview is part of the Stop Orphanage Volunteering campaign organized by the Better Care Network to discourage orphanage volunteering and promote responsible alternatives.

 How did you first get involved with Umbrella and why?